 15. On medical expenses alone, parents can expect to spend between $4,000-$6,000 more per year than parents who do not have an autistic child

-In this post, we took a look at autism statistics worldwide.
+In this post, we took a look at autism rates by country.

-We also looked at rates of increase over the years and the countries with the highest incident rates.
+We also looked at rates of increase over the years and the countries with the highest autism rates worldwide.
 But we also looked at rates by gender.

 After all, parents of autistic kids have enough challenges without being alienated by strong opinions on one side or another.